lenymo/glennmccomb-com/content/work/fitbugg.md

 summary: An iPhone app to help maintain your desired fitness level
 ---

-FitBugg is a location-based fitness app which connects personal trainers with fitness-seeking individuals in their area.
+{{< lead >}}FitBugg is a location-based fitness app which connects personal trainers with fitness-seeking individuals in their area.
 Fitness session organisers create events which fitness-seekers book in to and attend.
-All of this is managed within the framework of the app.
+All of this is managed within the framework of the app.{{< /lead >}}

 ## My role